-In Music, we aim to provide an exciting, relevant and inclusive curriculum where students can learn to be creative, confident and skilful performers.
-Through the delivery of a variety of topics, our students become experienced and passionate practitioners who have a clear love for performing arts.
-We would like our students to gain a wider knowledge and understanding of music and drama both practically and theoretically and to develop a wide range of skills that are used across the industry.
+At Wickersley Partnership Trust, we aim to provide an exciting, relevant and inclusive curriculum where students can learn to be creative, confident and skilful performers.
+Through the delivery of a broad variety of topics, our students become experienced and passionate practitioners who have a clear love for music.

-In Music, we help remove barriers to literacy by developing writing skills through song writing and increase students’ understanding of how to research effectively.
-Students have the opportunity to read and analyse various lyrics which helps in widening their vocabulary.
+We see these barriers as a high priority for the school.
+In Music, we help remove barriers to literacy by developing essay writing skills and increase students’ understanding of how to research effectively.
+We use regular recall and listening activities in which students assess their understanding and application of Tier 3 vocabulary.
+Students have the opportunity to read and analyse lyrics which helps in widening their vocabulary.
 We broaden their knowledge of the discipline through subject-specific terminology, which is used frequently and consistently across practical and coursework based lessons when giving answers and feedback.
 In addition, retention is assessed through regular low-stakes testing during starter activities.

 In Music, we develop skills for learning by encouraging consistent use of subject specific keywords and development of correct and relevant terminology.
 Our curriculum is designed to allow students to advance in topic based skills throughout each year of study and revisit important terminology through constant recall.
 We provide opportunities to improve memory through learning lyrics or chords/notes off by heart in order to move their focus away from sheets and more towards specific performance skills.